Browser Fingerprinting Explained: See Yours and Every Signal Websites Use to Track You

 Can you block browser fingerprinting entirely?

-Does incognito mode prevent browser fingerprinting?
+Does incognito mode or a VPN stop browser fingerprinting?

 How accurate is browser fingerprinting?